 With clauses like these, restrictions that are overbroad are routinely rejected by the courts.
 The burden is on the employer to prove they’re reasonable.
 Still, these terms shouldn’t be taken lightly.
 You don’t want to take on the risk of a legal battle if you don’t have to.
 If you’re concerned about the wording of a restrictive covenant, consider raising it with the employer.
 Or seeking legal advice.

 If the contract is for a fixed term

 Some employment contracts are for a fixed term — for example, a two-year term or until a certain project is complete.
 These are in contrast to contracts that have no specified end to the relationship, and so are of indefinite duration.
 Indefinite contracts have a number of advantages.
-But regardless of the type of contract you have, you have the right to reasonable notice of the termination of the contract.
+For example: they go on indefinitely.
+Someone has to take take action to end them.